ckormanyos/make-4.2.1-msvc-build/README.md

   - Leave all other warnings unchanged.
   - Change the name of one _shadowed_ variable.
   - Update the legacy MSVC workspace and adapt its naming.
+  - Add a solution configuration `x64` with settings initially copied from `x86` in the usual _MSVC_ way.